R

 Young ruddy ducks (which resemble their mothers) can leave the nest shortly after hatching, though they stay with their parents for some time.

 The ruddy duck is considered a species of least concern.
-There are an estimated 1.3 million adult individuals, with little to no significant declines or inclines in recent decades.
+Recent estimates suggest there are approximately 400,000–500,000 breeding individuals in North America, with a declining trend in recent decades.
 However, with water quality declines and loss of habitat, this could potentially change.

 About the Author